garrandall/popular-music-data/tracks/-closest-thing-to--perfect-jermaine-jackson.md

 She's the closest thing
 To perfect that I've ever seen

-Ooh, she's an ideal lady
+Oh, she's an ideal lady
 That, she's so well-defined
-Ooh, she's drivin' me crazy
+Oh, she's drivin' me crazy
 She's got those long legs streamlined

 Look at that anatomy